-If you think most hiring decisions are based on hard experience and qualifications, better keep reading.
-A resume gets you in the door, but how you interview determines whether you’re offered the job.
+If you think most hiring decisions are based on your experience and qualifications, then you better keep reading.
+Your resume gets you in the door, but how you interview determines whether you’re offered the job.

 These are the best interview tips that I know, from close to 5 years working as a Recruiter.

-After you finish this article you’ll know how to present yourself better than the competition and pass a job interview a majority of the time.
+After you finish this article, you’ll know how to stand out from other job seekers and pass a job interview a majority of the time.

 Each step below will prepare you for the actual interview.
 None of this is very time consuming but it will set you apart from everyone else applying for the job, making it easy for the company to decide who to hire (you!)